-The University editor at Coastal Carolina University oversees the proofing process within the Office of University Communication.
-To ensure consistency and accuracy across all University communication and to promote and protect the image and brand of CCU, any communication that has high visibility and/or is distributed to external audiences on behalf of the University must be proofed through the Office of University Communication.
-This includes, but is not limited to, media notices, posters, printed invitations, printed programs, electronic invitations, products that use University marks, emails and mailings that are published by or for the University, regardless of funding sources.
-Personal correspondence, classroom materials and research are exempt; however, proofing is a service provided by UCOMM to the University community.
-In addition, all campus signage must be proofed and approved through UCOMM.
+The University editor at Coastal Carolina University oversees the proofing process within the Office of University Marketing and Communication.
+To ensure consistency and accuracy across all University communication and to promote and protect the image and brand of CCU, any communication that has high visibility and/or is distributed to external audiences on behalf of the University must be proofed through the Office of University Marketing and Communication.
+This includes, but is not limited to, media notices; posters; printed invitations; printed programs; electronic invitations; products that use University marks; emails and mailings that are published by or for the University; and all other communication regardless of funding sources.
+Personal correspondence, classroom materials, and research are exempt; however, proofing is a service provided by University Marketing and Communication to the University community.
+In addition, all campus signage must be proofed and approved through University Marketing and Communication.

-Due to the significant volume of materials and projects being processed, UCOMM executes a first-in/first-out system.
+Due to the significant volume of materials and projects being processed, University Marketing and Communication executes a first-in/first-out system.

-- Proofs and resubmissions of corrected material should be submitted to email@example.com or delivered to the Office of University Communication (450-A Century Circle), Room 103.
+- Proofs and resubmissions of corrected material should be submitted to email@example.com or delivered to the Office of University Marketing and Communication (Hampton Hall), Room 106.

 - The originator of items for proofing must first proof and have a second individual proof the item before sending it to the editor.
 This will decrease turnaround time for all proofing items.

 - To expedite the proofing process, please ensure that ALL edits are made as shown on the initial edited proof.

 - One- to three-page documents require a three-day minimum turnaround time for the first round of edits.
 Multi-page documents including detailed brochures, newsletters, calendars, programs, etc., require a one-week minimum for the first round of edits.
 No rushes.
 Larger documents including magazines and athletic programs require a two-week minimum for the first round of edits.
 No rushes.
 Please note: these are MINIMUM turnaround times.